 Photos: Original poster art by Meg Myers; Judy at CBS-Radio the night of the performance; Judy with Kay Thompson and William Spier at CBS-Radio the night of the performances; newspaper ads.

-November 21, 1947: The first day of filming Easter Parade was devoted to the filming of the ultimately deleted “Mr. Monotony” number.
+November 21, 1947: The first day of filming on Easter Parade was devoted to the shooting of the ultimately deleted “Mr. Monotony” number.
 Filming of the number lasted two days.
-On the 21st Judy was in makeup at 7 a.m. for her 9 a.m. call, dismissed at 5:40 p.m.
-On the 22nd Judy was in makeup again at 7 a.m. for a 9 a.m. call, dismissed at 11:40 a.m.
+On the 21st Judy was in makeup at 7 a.m. for her 9 a.m. call, and dismissed at 5:40 p.m.
+On the 22nd Judy was in makeup again at 7 a.m. for a 9 a.m. call, and dismissed at 11:40 a.m.

 The edited number:

-The dailies from the first day have survived.
+Many of the dailies from the two days have survived.
 The reconstructed number first appeared on the 1992 Easter Parade laserdisc.
 A different version, using different takes, was included in the 1994 theatrical release of “That’s Entertainment III.”
 The deluxe DVD and Blu-ray editions of “Easter Parade” include the complete number plus all of the existing dailies.

 The surviving dailies: